 This is a locally engaged position and does not qualify for mobilisation or housing assistance.

 Location(s): Papua New Guinea - National Capital District - Port Moresby

 Palladium is a global leader in the design, development and delivery of Positive Impact – the intentional creation of enduring social and economic value.
 We work with foundations, investors, governments, corporations, communities and civil society to formulate strategies and implement solutions that generate lasting social, environmental and financial benefits.

 For the past 50 years, we have been making Positive Impact possible.
 With a team of more than 2,500 employees operating in 90 plus countries and a global network of more than 35,000 technical experts, Palladium has improved – and is committed to continuing to improve – economies, societies and most importantly, people's lives.

 Palladium is a child-safe organisation, and screens applicants for suitability to work with children.
-We also provide equal employment to all participants and employees without regard to race, color, religion, gender, age, disability, sexual orientation, veteran or marital status.
-Australia is committed to helping the people of the Pacific meet the challenge of climate change.
+We also provide equal employment to all participants and employees without regard to race, colour, religion, gender, age, disability, sexual orientation, veteran or marital status.